2025 Capitol Crimes Board

-Karen A. Phillips lives in northern California and writes humorous, fun, action-packed mysteries.
-Her characters are engaging and fearless . . . and yes, she does take boxing lessons.
+Karen A. Phillips writes humorous, fun, action-packed mysteries.
+Her characters are engaging and fearless.
+She writes the Rocky Nelson Boxing mystery series . . . and yes, she does take boxing lessons.
 Visit her at KarenAPhillips.com.

 Facebook: KarenAPhillips/Author